lexibank/tlopo/out/vol3/chapter10.md

 <a id="p-296"></a>

 The meaning of the etymon reconstructed below is not clear.
 It may have been another generic for green vegetables in general or denoted a kind of green vegetable.
-On the evidence ofLau alone, may have been Abelmoschus manihot.
+On the evidence of Lau alone, may have been Abelmoschus manihot.
 It was probably not Amaranthus viridis, as this appears to have been unknown to POc speakers.

 <table>
 <tr>